wp-plugins/search-filter/readme.txt

 4. Example of Search & Filter using a post type filter

 == Changelog ==

+= 1.2.2 =
+* Added support for multi selects - use `multiselect` as the type for your field
+* Added support for AND & OR operators when using checkboxes or multiselects - use the `operators` argument with allowed values of `and` & `or`
+* Force load search template when search is blank, don't include when search field is not included in shortcode
+* Fixed an issue with navigation disappearing when using post_types

+= 1.2.1 =
+* Version Bump - bad commit

 = 1.2.0 =
 * WARNING - this update includes some major changes to shortcode construction,  do not upgrade until you have read how this will affect your setup - updating should be easy.